 When it comes to choosing the most suitable data room for M&A due diligence, it is important to know what features to look for.

 Data and access security

-M&A scenario typically involves various kinds of sensitive documents like financial statements, HR employee files, contracts, intellectual property, and more.
+Security compliance, as well as best security practices, guarantee the safety of you to share confidential documents during the review process with prospective investors or other professionals involved.
+M&A scenario typically involves various kinds of sensitive documents like financial statements, employee files for the human resources department, contracts, intellectual property, and more.
 To keep everything safe, look for features like:

 - security compliance such as ISO/IEC 27001:2013 certification (the most comprehensive security certification for providers of virtual data rooms), SOC 1(SSAE 16, ISAE 3402), SOC 2 Type II, FedRAMP, HIPAA